Hidden Conflicts in Neural Networks and Their Implications for Explainability: Evaluation

+\textbf{Data with Conflicting Features.} In these experiments, we empirically test the ability of CAFE and various baselines to identify the effects of conflicting features.
+To this end, we construct several synthetic datasets using a controlled data generation process, which enables us to establish the expected ``ground-truth" attribution scores.
+We also experiment with procedurally generated models with known reasoning.

-The results are summarised in Table \ref{tab:synthetic-data-results}.
-Variants of CAFE using larger cancellation sensitivity constants consistently outperform all the considered baselines.
-CAFE ($c = 1.00$) achieves the best performance in most experiments, except for the two larger NNs with GELU activations, for which it is outperformed by CAFE ($c = 0.75$).
-A possible explanation is that larger NNs with more complex activation functions may not exactly match the underlying data generation process, making ``ground-truth" scores comparison a less reliable metric.
-Alternately, it is possible that CAFE ($c = 1.00$) scores may be more noisy, overestimating some of the feature conflicts.
-Overall, the results suggest that CAFE with higher values of the cancellation sensitivity constant is highly capable of attributing conflicting features, even when compared to time-consuming perturbation methods.
+Details and the full results are given in Appendix \ref{apd:synthetic-details}.
+On a high level, variants of CAFE using larger cancellation sensitivity constants outperformed all the considered baselines.
+CAFE ($c = 1.0$) achieved the best performance in all experiments.
+Overall, the results suggest that CAFE variants with higher conflict sensitivity is highly capable of attributing conflicting features, even when compared to computationally expensive sampling methods.